quickapps/docs/en/developers/hooktags.md

 Defining Hooktags
 =================

-Hooktags are actually [Event Listener classes](events.md), they may be located in each Plugin or Theme `Event` directory and use the `Hooktag.php` suffix.
+Hooktags are actually [Event Listener classes](events.md), they may be located in each Plugin's or Theme's `Event` directory.
 For example, in our `Blog` plugin example we could place a "Hooktag listener" class within Blog's "Event" directory as follow:

     - Blog/
      |-- src/